Skip to content

 Glowing blue orb hovering beside a stylized document assembling itself from particles of light

-Copilot for Microsoft 365 costs $30 per user per month — $18,000 a year for a 50-person company, on top of the licenses you already pay for.
-After running it with clients since Microsoft dropped the 300-seat minimum in January, our verdict: genuinely worth it for meeting-heavy and email-heavy roles, hard to justify for everyone else.
-Here’s the honest breakdown.
+Copilot for Microsoft 365 costs $30 per user per month on enterprise plans — $18,000 a year for a 50-person company, on top of the licenses you already pay for — while smaller businesses on Business plans now pay less through the Copilot Business add-on (per Microsoft’s pricing pages, 2026; exact numbers below).
+After running Copilot with clients since Microsoft dropped the 300-seat minimum in January 2024, our verdict hasn’t changed: genuinely worth it for meeting-heavy and email-heavy roles, hard to justify for everyone else.
+Here’s the honest breakdown, updated for 2026.

 Copilot bolts a generative assistant onto the apps your team already lives in.
-In Teams, it produces meeting recaps with action items — the standout feature by a wide margin.
+In Teams, it produces meeting recaps with action items — still the standout feature by a wide margin.
 In Outlook, it summarizes long threads and drafts replies.
-Word generates serviceable first drafts from a prompt and reference files, and PowerPoint can rough out a deck from a document.
-Excel is the weakest link today, with parts still in preview — helpful for formula suggestions, not much more.
+Word generates serviceable first drafts from a prompt and reference files, PowerPoint can rough out a deck from a document, and Copilot in Excel rewards clean, structured tables — tidy workbooks in, useful analysis out.
+Per Microsoft’s documentation in 2026, a paid seat also brings chat grounded in your own files, meetings, emails and chats, priority access to the underlying models, and agents — including Microsoft’s prebuilt Researcher and Analyst reasoning agents, plus custom agents grounded in your data.

 Temper the expectations, too.
 Copilot produces first drafts, not finished work; it will occasionally state something plausible and wrong, so every output needs the same review you’d give a new hire’s draft.
 Clients who treat it as an eager assistant are happy.
 Clients who expected an analyst are not.